Tajmirul/devsLink/README.md

 - Save details to a database (build the project as a full-stack app)
 - Create an account and log in (add user authentication to the full-stack app)

+**Note: Please login and checkout the editor which is the most challenging part of the application**

 ## Project Setup

 Follow these steps to run the application locally: